ColleSerre/SchoolArchives/ES/Bailet/main.md

 Using heat of rocks to calculate the age of the earth.

-Age of earth: 125 million but it isn’t made of only one type of rock so is wrong, assumed that the geothermal gradient would be the same from the surface to the centre of the earth.
+Age of earth: 125 million but it isn’t made of only one type of rock so is wrong, assumed that the geothermal gradient would be the same from the surface to the centrer of the earth.

 Between a 100million and 1 billion